SherG/tester1/site/content/post/can-short-workouts-be-effective-what-does-medical-research-say.md

 \
 Feel free to book a[ free phone consultation](https://calendly.com/isfny/15min?back=1) with me, Francisco Villalobos, the owner of Inner Strength Fitness in New York City, to learn more.

 We will discuss your goals and fitness challenges.
-Find out this week how you can get optimal outcomes from your fitness investment.
+Find out now how you can get optimal outcomes from your fitness investment.